Experience the Maryland Zoo giraffe like never before!

 What to expect at the Feeding Station:

 The Feeding Station features a gated feeding area where visitors can purchase a small branch of acacia browse to feed a giraffe.
-Masks are required.
 Guests may also enjoy a separate, non-gated deck for free viewing and photography.
 A large hand-washing station is found behind the feeding area – always wash after feeding a giraffe!

 - $4 per piece for Zoo members

 - $5 per piece for Non-members

 The feeding station is open daily, animal and weather permitting.
 Please be aware that our giraffe yard must be very dry to allow the giraffe access to the feeding station.
 Even if it is not raining on the day of your visit, the feeding station may remain closed.

 - April – October: Daily, 10:30-12:30 & 1:30-3:00

 - November – March: Friday – Sunday, 10:30-12:30 & 1:30-3:00

 Please note: Unvaccinated guests are expected to wear masks while in line for the Giraffe Feeding Station.